PeterMitrano/WPILib_Developers_Guide/content/tutorials/welcome/getting_the_code.md

  1. An account.
 Make one if you don't have one already
  2. Access to the repository.
 Go down to Brad's office (in Atwater Kent, behind the undergrad RBE Lab) or email him.
 Do'nt email me, I can't do that.
  3. Once you have access, you'll need to add your SSH keys.
 There's an awesome [Github Tutorial](https://www.github.com/generating-ssh-keys) on generating SSH keys.
 Go there, then go the your collabnet account and add them
- 4. got to the wpilib project, then hit 'Source'.
-On the right of the page there should be a line of code like 'git checkout aturing@collabnet.com/wpilib/31415926'.
+ 4. got to the wpilib project, then hit `Source`.
+On the right of the page there should be a line of code like `git checkout aturing@collabnet.com/wpilib/31415926`.
 Copy that into your shell and it will checkout (like downloading, but for git) the code

 Note: if you don't know git, you will soon.
 We're getting there in a sec.

-<strong>PICTURES</strong>

 ##Working with the source